yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/button.md

 ---

-Keep moving on to read [ProgressBar Component reference](progress.md).
+Continue on to read about [ProgressBar Component reference](progress.md).